eKhanchin/Linux-ls-command/README.md

 # Linux-ls-command
-Implementation of the Linux's "ls" command in Python.
+Implementation of the Linux's "ls" command in Python3.

 # Usage
 The script currenty is compatible only with the Linux OS.